amisha-gohad/M3_GroupNo30/Project1/1_Requirements/Readme.md

 ### Why
 - Remote keyless entry systems alarm the vehicle against theft and lock and unlock the doors

+### Where
+- Can operate from inside and outside the car.

 ### How
 - Keyless entry to a vehicle is usually attained by sending a radio frequency signal from a remote transmitter to the receiver in the car.